aashishvasu/OpenComposite/README.md

 you find a game that does this, please let me know (see below).

 There are several things missing though:
-- Most notably, the virtual keyboard (games that try to open it will crash).
-I do plan to implement this, however.
 - Oculus Touch models are not present.
 Some games (eg, *Skyrim*) will use their own models in this case.
 For other games, you might not see a controller model at all.
 Most games use their own hand models though, rather than displaying a model of your controller.
+- The virtual keyboard does not yet work in OpenGL-, DirectX12- or Vulkan-based games.
+This should only affect DOOM BFG and older versions of Vivecraft however.

 The games that I can confirm it works with are as follows:
-- Skyrim VR (though note you'll crash while naming your character due to the aforementioned lack of a keyboard, so you must start new saves in SteamVR)
+- Skyrim VR
-- VTOL VR (again, you can't name your pilot)
+- VTOL VR
 - PAYDAY 2 VR

 It probably works in quite a few other games, but I have not tried them.